 servicenet access to your configuration.

 Specify the destination port

-Examples of bad configurations
+Examples of dangerous configurations

 permit ip any any - Allows all traffic from any source on any port to any destination.
 This is the worst type of access control rule.
 It contradicts both of the security concepts of denying traffic by default and the principal of least privilege.
 The destination port should be always specified, and the destination IP address should be specified when practical.
-The source IP address should be specified unless the application is built to receive clients from the Internet, such as a web server.
+The source IP address should be specified unless the app is built to receive clients from the Internet, such as a web server.
 A good rule would be

 permit tcp any WEB-SERVER1 http.